Premarital Counseling... Do We or Don't We?

 Do you want to have kids someday and if so, how many?
 This is an important question.
 For some people, not having kids is a deal-breaker.
 For some people, having kids is a deal-breaker.
 Both are valid and need to be discussed before the flowers are paid for.

 How do you want to handle disagreements?
 Every partner has a different communication and conflict style.
 If you’re a door slammer and he’s a leave the house to cool down guy, your communication skills, or lack thereof are not going to cut it.
 Conflict is inevitable and it’s how you manage it that makes the difference.
 You need to know how you’re going to respectfully handle disagreements.

 How will you discuss big household decisions?
 Who decides what tv or car you’re going to buy, and for that matter, who decides what school the kids are going to?
 Where will you be spending the holidays or going on vacation?
 It’s best to keep the lines of communication open to make big decisions together.

 How will you manage the finances?
 Will you have a joint account, separate accounts, or both?
 I see so many couples that argue over money and their different financial perspectives.
 He’s a big spender and she’s a big saver or vice versa.
 There are ways to work through financial differences by finding a balance.
 Premarital counseling can help you learn to appreciate the differences and make necessary compromises.

 Would you be willing to go to counseling if we have marital problems?
 One of the reasons I became a licensed marriage and family therapist is that I truly believe marriage counseling works.
 I have seen couples on the brink of disaster mend hurt feelings and find renewed love and respect.

 So there you have it, my 5 questions to ask before you get married.
-If you need help navigating these conversations before tying the knot, call us (954) 391-5305 ext 1 to schedule a session.
+If you need help navigating these conversations before tying the knot, call us at (954) 391-5305 to schedule a session.
 For more information, about our Fort Lauderdale Premarital Counseling Services, visit our website.